petecarapetyan/cc/README.md

 If you need it [here is more information on what is acceptable on this site](https://github.com/petecarapetyan/cc/blob/main/doc/privacy/HOW_TO_KNOW_IF_OK.md).

+This site is for contributions from Java Bootcamp students.

 ## A Markdown Site

 Primary content on this site is Markdown, or files ending in `.md` and following the markdown standard.